Adventures of Mana

 Adventures of Mana (Note: Known in Japan as Seiken Densetsu: Final Fantasy Gaiden (聖剣伝説 -ファイナルファンタジー外伝-, Seiken Densetsu: Fainaru Fantajī Gaiden)) is a 2016 action role-playing game developed by MCF and Square Enix, and published by Square Enix.
 It is a 3D remake of the 1991 Game Boy game Final Fantasy Adventure, the first game in the Mana series.
 It was released worldwide for Android and iOS on February 4, 2016; a PlayStation Vita version was also released on the same date in Japan, and in June 2016 in North America, South America and Europe.
-In addition to these releases, Square Enix has said that they are considering developing versions for PlayStation 4 and personal computers.

 The player takes the role of a young hero who, together with a heroine, tries to stop the Dark Lord of Glaive from destroying the Tree of Mana.
 The gameplay focuses on combat with monsters or other enemies, and is seen from a top-down perspective.
 The player traverses the game world, which is divided into several areas, and makes their way through dungeons.
 While fighting monster characters, a gauge is shown on the screen filling up over time and resetting when the player gets hit or attacks; by waiting to attack until the gauge is full, the player can use a stronger attack.
 The player is accompanied by various non-player characters, who each have different skills the player can use, and who help them defeat enemies.

 The idea for the game came from the producer, Masaru Oyamada, who wanted all Mana games to be playable on modern platforms for the series' 25th anniversary in 2016.
 Initially there was some argument at Square Enix about whether the remake should be done in 2D or 3D; they chose 3D, as it was thought to be easier to control on smartphones and because it could be used as a base for potential future Mana remakes.
 The game has received positive reviews, with reviewers giving particular praise to the visuals and the music.